karol-design/ESP/TD1_motors/README.md

 # Technical demonstration 1 | Motors

 This is the code to be used during the first technical demonstration.
-Presentation modes can be changed using macros in the SETUP part of the code.
+Presentation modes (functions) can be called from the main() function.

-### Requirements (for the firmware) for TD1:
+### Firmware requirements for TD1:
-- [ ] The successful use of the PWM output features of the micro (presentation of the PWM logic outputs, 2 channels, on the myDAQ oscilloscope)
+- [ ] Task 1 & 7 (PWM): Presentation of the PWM logic output (2 channels, myDAQ oscilloscope), use of input test-points on the motor drive board, STM32 powered with E5V on the motor board
-- [ ] Drive both motors from the microcontroller using the drive board (control the speed/direction of the motors - different speed for each)
+- [ ] Task 2 & 3 (Motors & Encoders): Drive both motors  (control the speed/direction of the motors - different speed for each) & Show an indicator of the turning wheels (LCD/LED) [additional time with no motor excitation for checking encoders by turning the wheels by hand]
-- [ ] Ability to measure speed from the wheel encoder (display presenting current readings from both encoders)
-- [ ] Wheel control.
-Independent control of the buggy wheels from the microprocessor (The buggy should draw out a square, with sides of 0.5 m in length and then stop when it reaches the starting position.
-It should then turn around, and re-trace the square in the opposite direction.)
+- [ ] Task 6 (Autonomous driving): The buggy should draw out a square, with sides of 0.5 m in length and then stop when it reaches the starting position.
+It should then turn around, and re-trace the square in the opposite direction.

-### The following modes are implemented in the code:
+### Modes (functions) implemented in the code:
 1. **pwm_test** - Sweep linearly through different PWM values
-2. **motor_test** - Change the speed of both motors
-3. **encoder_test** - Display the velocity readings on the LCD screen
+2. **motor_test** - Change the speed of both motors & display the velocity readings on the LCD screen
 4. **square_path** - Drive on the virtual path in the shape of a square (0.5 m side), stop and re-trace the path in the opposite direction

+### Classes implemented in the code:
+1. **Pwm** - Used to initialise and set duty cycle of a PWM channel
+2. **Encoder** - Used to initialise and read velocity (m/s or normalised) from the encoder
+3. **Motor** - Used to initialise and controll the speed or direction of a motor

 ### Naming convention in the project
 - macros - MACRO_NAME